spacemeshos/automesh/README.md

 # Automesh
-# Automesh

-automesh is the test automation framework used for spacemesh system test. automesh is extending python's builtin `unittest` module adding support for reading configuration file, setting up the test network and tearing it down.
+automesh is the test automation framework used for spacemesh system tests. automesh is extending python's builtin `unittest` module adding support for reading configuration file, setting up the test network and tearing it down.

-Currently automesh is using Google Kubernetes Engine API so to run it you'll need a GCP account and credintials.

 ## Getting started